Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-Designating a beneficiary is essential for ensuring the right people receive the death benefit and avoiding unnecessary taxation.
+Designating a beneficiary is essential for ensuring the right people receive the death benefit and avoiding taxation.
 Keep reading to learn more about how beneficiaries work.

-Who Can Be a Life Insurance Beneficiary?
+Who Should I Choose as My Life Insurance Beneficiary?

 A life insurance beneficiary is often a family member, such as a spouse or child.
 You may also donate your life insurance proceeds to a charitable organization, which may carry certain tax advantages.
 Below are common types of beneficiaries: